DonFlymoor/voxTalkz/README.md

 		@VOLUME= | Set volume change in decibels.
 A negitive number will reduce the volume
 		@PITCH=  | Set pitch change. e.g. "american_woman:Hello, world!@PITCH=0.3" would make the person sound like a little girl, while "american_woman:Hello, world!@PITCH=-0.3" would sound like an old woman
 	Wavenet/Cloud voice specific effects:
-		@SPEAKINGRATE= | number from 0.25 to 4.0, where 1 is normal, 2 is twice as fast, 0.5 if half speed...
+		@SPEAKINGRATE= | speed at which the person talks, a number from 0.25 to 4.0, where 1 is normal, 2 is twice as fast, 0.5 if half speed...

 	List of all normal actors:
 		indian_man | Clearly speaks